ZoneJ561/comb/README.md

 - `moveonjoy`

 (Removed)
-- `thetvapp.to` [Playlist](https://raw.githubusercontent.com/mikekaprielian/rtnaodhor93n398/refs/heads/main/en/videoall.m3u) Can't be used in the script.
+- `thetvapp.to` [Playlist](https://raw.githubusercontent.com/mikekaprielian/rtnaodhor93n398/refs/heads/main/en/videoall.m3u) can't be used in the script.

 Xtra (EPGS) to fill holes: